Margery Jourdemayne: Case of 1441

 The case that led to the execution of Margery Jourdemayne has been well documented and discussed since the fifteenth century.
-Eleanor Cobham, Duchess of Gloucester, wife to Humphrey of Lancaster, 1st Duke of Gloucester, was charged with heretical witchcraft, along with four co-accused.
+Eleanor Cobham, Duchess of Gloucester, wife to Humphrey of Lancaster, 1st Duke of Gloucester, was charged with treasonable necromancy, along with four co-accused: Roger Bolingbroke, John Hume (or Home), Thomas Southwell and Margery stood accused of using witchcraft to bring about the death of Henry VI.
+(Cobham's husband was next in line to the throne.)

 Three of the co-accused were scholars and clerics of the Duke's court.
-The fourth was Margery Jourdemayne, a woman of low birth, known as a witch.
-Humphrey was uncle to the young Henry VI of England and, if Henry were to have died, would have been successor to the throne.
+The fourth was Margery Jourdemayne, a woman of low birth, accused of "false belief and witchcraft" according to the chronicles.

 At some point between July and September 1441, Margery was arrested by the king's men and taken to the Tower of London.

-Eleanor Cobham, Roger Bolingbroke, John Hume (or Home), Thomas Southwell and Margery stood accused of using witchcraft to bring about the death of Henry VI.
-Bolingbroke was an Oxford scholar and Eleanor's personal clerk.
-Thomas Southwell was a physician and Canon of St Stephen's Chapel in the Palace of Westminster, Rector of St Stephen's Walbrook, London, and vicar of Ruislip.
-Hume was Canon of Hereford and St Asaph and chaplain and secretary to both Eleanor and the Duke.
-Margery, on the other hand, had for many years been known as someone who could provide spells and potions useful in advancing love and bringing about a pregnancy or ending one.
+Margery had for many years been known as someone who could provide spells and potions useful in advancing love and bringing about a pregnancy or ending one.